wso2/docs-ei/en/micro-integrator/docs/setup/user_stores/setting_up_a_userstore.md

 	- [Setting up a Postgre database](../../../setup/databases/setting-up-PostgreSQL)
 	- [Setting up an IBM database](../../../setup/databases/setting-up-IBM-DB2)

+2. Be sure to add the JDBC driver to the `<MI_HOME>/lib` folder.
-2. To connect the Micro Integrator to your RDBMS user store:
+3. To connect the Micro Integrator to your RDBMS user store:

 	1. Open the `deployment.toml` file (stored in the `<MI_HOME>/conf` directory).
 	2. Add the relevant configurations for your RDBMS type.